 - view the likely extent of floodplains and historic floodlines

-- access maps, reports, studies and data, including local government flood information, the Queensland floodplain assessment overlay, town and basin flood studies
+- access flood information, maps, reports, basin and town flood studies and data, including the Queensland floodplain assessment overlay

-- search for flood information by address, lot/plan, town, local government areas, drainage basins and gauges
+- search by address, lot/plan, town, local government areas, drainage basins and gauges

-- view inundation areas derived from flood studies related to gauge heights, modelled events and modelled actual events
+- view inundation areas derived from flood studies related to gauge heights, modelled events and historical flood events

-The Flood mapping implementation kit (PDF, 877KB) will help local councils and local disaster management groups use flood mapping products to improve their disaster management and land use planning.
+The Flood mapping implementation kit (PDF, 877KB) was written to assist local councils and disaster management groups to use flood mapping products to improve their disaster management and land use planning.

-The Guide for flood studies and mapping in Queensland (PDF, 2.5MB) is designed to promote a consistent approach to flood studies and mapping throughout the state.
+The Guide for flood studies and mapping in Queensland (PDF, 2.5MB) was designed to promote a consistent approach to flood studies and mapping throughout the state.